GiacomoBorghini/BiologicalInformationInArt/README.md

 * **natsortfiles.m**

 The last two scripts has been taken from the File Exchange section of Matlab website (link: https://it.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort).
-To run the Compositional_Aesthetics_general.m function is important to set properly the variables that contains the path of the folders where the human and AI paintings to which we want to apply the methods are saved.

 ## Mutual-Information-based Partitioning
 The main code to get results is contained in **Mutual_Information_Partitionig_L.m**.
 This is the main function and provides the graphis of the comparison, betweem AI and human paintings, of the result obtained by applying the Mutual-Information-based Partitiong algorithm.
 To run this code is necessary to have in the same folder where tha main script is placed the following functions:
 * **PartitionAlg_L.m**